syriuslab/virtuoso/EXPERIMENT_LOG.md

 ## Reproducibility

 The full pipeline, including data preprocessing, model training, and evaluation, is reproducible using the provided scripts and notebooks.
 No proprietary tooling is required.
+The main Jupyter Notebook (**Virtuoso_pipeline**) used for conducting the experiments and searching the optimal parameters is deposited in the root folder of the GitHub repository.
+It is designed to be executed on Google Colab.

 ---